SerbanTA/SerbanTA/README.md

-- 👋 Hi, I’m @SerbanTA.
-I'm an enthusiastic, motivated, hard working and fast learning student, completing the fourth year of my bachelor's degree.
+- 👋 Hi, I’m Serban Tudor and I'm an enthusiastic, motivated, hard working and fast learning student, completing the fourth year of my bachelor's degree.
 While I am passionate about technology, I am also ambitious and curious to see how things work while I may think of solutions to make them better.
 I